 The tournament ends on Sunday, July 15, with the final kicking off at 18:00 in Moscow (16:00 BST).
 The third-place play-off is a day earlier, and the two semi-finals will take place on July 10 and 11.

 All of the final four matches of the World Cup will be played at either the Luzhniki Stadium in Moscow or the Krestovsky Stadium in Saint Petersburg.

 The World Cup is being hosted in Russia.
 The tournament will be played in 12 stadiums across 11 cities, all of which are in or just outside European Russia to reduce travel times.

 Ten of the 12 stadiums are either brand new or have been built within the past five years.
 The only exceptions are the Luzhniki Stadium in Moscow and Central Stadium in Yekaterinburg, both of which have been renovated extensively for the tournament.

 You can see images of and find out more about each stadium in our complete stadium guide for the tournament.

-The groups for the World Cup finals will be drawn on December 1, 2017 in Moscow, at the State Kremlin Palace inside the Moscow Kremlin.
+The groups for the World Cup finals were drawn on December 1, 2017 in Moscow, at the State Kremlin Palace inside the Moscow Kremlin.